 The Los Angeles firm, Hyperloop has moved into the next phase of the Hyperloop One competition.
 The company will further narrow down the candidates in the next few months.

-This major transportation upgrade could cost the state of Colorado as much as $24 billion.
+This major transportation investment could reach $24 billion.

 Hyperloop reportedly liked Colorado’s proposal so much, that it is working with the Colorado Department of Transportation to complete a feasibility study for the Hyperloop system regardless of the contest results.

 The Town of Breckenridge is working on a new parking structure located at the Tiger Dredge parking lot in Breckenridge.

 Construction for this project is expected to start later in the 2018 year.

 The new parking structure will add roughly 300 parking spaces near the Riverwalk Center.
 Early estimates put the cost of the structure close to $9 million.